The 12 Moving Tips of Christmas, Sung by Walsh

 On the eleventh day of Christmas, Walsh said to me: “Look out for the weather!”

-Keep an eye on the weather and be prepared for the hazardous and even dangerous situations that cold weather can produce on the road.
+Be prepared for the hazardous situations that cold weather can produce on the road.
 Allow extra time for blocked roads or icy terrain when moving in the cold weather.

 On the twelfth day of Christmas, Walsh said to me: “Don’t forget to have fun!”

-Moving during the winter does require extra planning, but it doesn’t have to be difficult.
+Moving during the winter requires extra planning, but it doesn’t have to be difficult.
 Take some time to enjoy the moving process.

 0 Comments